smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 ##### 2.2.4 System context and event change

-Independent of the app presentation type, the HMI will continue provide system context information from the app.
+Independent of the app presentation type, the HMI will continue to provide system context information from the app.
 An application which uses the open HMI should continue to recieve `OnHMIStatus` notifications and SDL Core will still be notified about event changes.

 ### Chapter 3: Web application package
 ---------